 Ekholm scores in OT, Predators rally to beat Stars 5-4

-Nashville killed off a Dallas power play for the first part of OT, and then Ekholm took a cross-ice pass from Kyle Turris and sent the puck over Stars goalie Ben Bishop for the win.
+Nashville killed off that power play for the first part of OT, and then Ekholm took a cross-ice pass from Kyle Turris and sent the puck over Stars goalie Ben Bishop for his third of the season.

-Josi and Ryan Johansen each had a goal and an assist for Nashville.
+Josi and Ryan Johansen each had a goal and an assist for the Predators.
 Ryan Hartman and Yannick Weber also scored, and Juuse Saros had 20 saves.

 Pitlick scored his third of the season 13:05 into the first, and the Stars opened a 3-1 lead on goals by Seguin and Spezza in the second period.